Ally-for-Hire/NextJS-App-Test/README.md

-# Next.js + Cloudflare Worker Demo
+# Next.js + Cloudflare Worker Time API Demo

 This is a minimal Next.js app that shows a counter and fetches the current server time from a Cloudflare Worker via a Next.js API route.
 It’s set up so you can run everything locally and deploy via GitHub Actions.